Your shopping cart is empty!

 You are able to buy fishing lines in numerous different weight classes, but what line weight for fly fishing trout is the best choice to use?

-The Association of Fishing Tackle Manufacturers has defined a scale which provides a rating to fishing lines.
+The Association of fly fishing tackle Manufacturers has defined a scale which provides a rating to fishing lines.
 The greater the number, the heavier the line will be.
 It is normally best to match this number to the rod that you are using.
 Most fly rods will provide the number of line weight to use for best performance.
 It is often claimed that you can choose a line which is either one higher or one lower, but if you have the choice it may be better to pick the exact number line specified by the rod.

 Choosing the correct line for your rod allows for the loading of the rod to provide the optimum performance when casting the line in normal conditions.
 This should be your first consideration when selecting a line for trout fishing.